Optimal plug-in Gaussian processes for modeling derivatives: Simulation

 Here $B_\nu(\cdot)$ is the modified Bessel function of the second kind with $\nu$ being the smoothness parameter to be determined.
 For the Mat\'ern kernel, it is well known that the eigenvalues of $K_{\text{Mat},\nu}$ decay at a polynomial rate, that is, $\mu_i\asymp i^{-2(\nu+1/2)}$ for $i\in\mathbb{N}$.

 We compare various Gaussian process priors with a random series prior using B-splines.
 B-splines are widely used in nonparametric regression \citep{james2009functional,wang2020functional}.
-In the context of estimating function derivatives, the B-spline prior with normal basis coefficients has been recently shown to enjoy the plug-in property (cf. Theorem 4.2 in \cite{yoo2016supremum}), which to the best of our knowledge constitutes the only Bayesian method in the existing literature with this property.
+In the context of estimating function derivatives, the B-spline prior with normal basis coefficients has been recently shown to enjoy the plug-in property (cf. Theorem 4.2 in \cite{yoo2016supremum}), which, to the best of our knowledge, constitutes the only Bayesian method in the existing literature with this property.
 The implementation of this B-spline prior follows \cite{yoo2016supremum}.
 In particular, for any $x\in[0,1]$, let $ b_{J,4}(x)=(B_{j,4}(x))_{j=1}^J$ be a B-spline of order $4$ and degrees of freedom $J$ with uniform knots.
 The prior on $f$ is given as $f(x)=b_{J,4}(x)^T \beta$ with each entry of $\beta$ following $N(0, \sigma^2)$ independently.
 The unknown variance $\sigma^2$ is estimated by its MMLE $\hat{\sigma}_n^2=n^{-1}Y^T(B B^T+I_n)^{-1}Y$, where $B=(b_{J,4}(X_1),\ldots,b_{J,4}(X_n))^T$.
-The number of interior knots $N=J-4$ is selected from $\{1, 2, \ldots, 10\}$ using leave-one-out cross validation.
+The number of interior knots $N=J-4$ is selected from $\{1, 2, \ldots, 10\}$ using leave-one-out cross-validation.

-For Gaussian process priors, we adopt the same strategy of leave-one-out cross validation to select the degree of freedom $\nu$ in $K_{\text{Mat},\nu}$ for a fair comparison.
-In particular, we consider $\nu$ from the set \{2, 2.5, 3, 3.5, \ldots, 10\}.
+For Gaussian process priors, we adopt the same strategy of leave-one-out cross-validation to select the degree of freedom $\nu$ in $K_{\text{Mat},\nu}$ for a fair comparison.
+In particular, we consider $\nu$ from the set \{3, 3.5, 4, 4.5, \ldots, 10\}.
 The regularization parameter $\lambda$ and unknown $\sigma^2$ are determined by empirical Bayes through maximizing the marginal likelihood.
-In addition to the estimation using each kernel, we also automatically select the best kernel among the three via leave-one-out cross validation.
+In addition to the estimation using each kernel, we also automatically select the best kernel among the three via leave-one-out cross-validation.